-Sauerkraut, because of its acidity in cabbage, goes well with dry, mineral and refreshing white wines.
-We find some:
+Because of its acidity in the cabbage, sauerkraut goes well with dry, mineral and refreshing white wines.
+There are some:

-Fans of red wine can rest assured: the presence of smoked meat in sauerkraut goes very well with red wines that are not too tannic, so as not to accentuate the bitterness of the dish.
+Fans of red wine can be reassured: the presence of smoked meat in sauerkraut goes very well with red wines that are not too tannic, so as not to accentuate the harshness of the dish.

-Between cabbage, sour, very aromatic, and sausages with a smoky and sweet taste, it is very difficult to find a wine that can accompany these two flavours.
-One cannot speak of sauerkraut without mentioning beer, and it remains a very popular traditional accompaniment, for good reasons, German and Belgian are recommended by experts, because they are strong in taste.
+Between cabbage, which is sour and very aromatic, and sausages with a smoky and sweet taste, it is very difficult to find a wine that can accompany these two flavours.
+One cannot talk about sauerkraut without mentioning beer, and it remains a very popular traditional accompaniment.
+For good reason, German and Belgian sauerkraut is recommended by experts, as it is strong in taste.

-If you are a wine enthusiast like us, you will have a choice between red and white!
-White wine will go wonderfully with cabbage, it should be chosen dry, with mineral, refreshing notes, to reduce the cabbage's acidity.
-The second part of the dish, sausages, bacon and other delicacies of cold meats, calls for red wine and it is possible to serve with sauerkraut a red wine with very light tannins, so as not to add harshness to the dish, and smoky notes, thus joining the bacon.
+If, like us, you are wine enthusiasts, you will have the choice between red and white!
+The white wine will go wonderfully with cabbage, it should be chosen dry, with mineral notes, refreshing, to reduce the acidity of the cabbage.
+The second part of the dish, sausages, bacon and other delicatessen delicacies, calls for red wine and we can serve with sauerkraut a red wine with very light tannins, so as not to add harshness to the dish, and smoky notes, joining the bacon.

-Fermented cabbage: the main, essential and special ingredient of Alsatian sauerkraut...
+Fermented cabbage: the main, unavoidable and so particular ingredient of Alsatian sauerkraut...
 This fermentation process comes from Alsace, having arrived from Germany, which had received it from China, which would have invented it 3000 years before our era!
-Today tasted in 15 different countries, sauerkraut is multiple, but in France it is Alsatian sauerkraut, with the sausage battery that characterizes it, that has the coast.
-White wine is one of the ingredients of sauerkraut, white, dry, it is perfect to accompany the acidity of the cabbage during cooking.
-However, like the tartiflette, it is not necessarily the wine that goes into the composition of the dish that will be the best choice to serve next door.
+Today tasted in 15 different countries, sauerkraut is multiple, but in France it is the Alsatian sauerkraut, with its characteristic sausage battery, that has the coast.
+The white wine is used in the ingredients of sauerkraut, white, dry, it and perfect to accompany the acidity of cabbage during cooking.
+However, like the tartiflette, it is not necessarily the wine that goes into the composition of the dish that will be the best choice to serve alongside it.